 With 10 seconds to go, and trailing 20-14, the Raiders needed a touchdown.
 It's exactly what they got, but certainly not in typical, or even legal, fashion.

-Late in the fourth quarter, the Oakland Raiders needed a little luck, but not a miracle.
-Quarterback Ken Stabler and the Raiders had the ball on the Chargers' 14-yard line with 10 seconds left.
+Late in the fourth quarter, after the two-minute warning, the Oakland Raiders needed a little luck, but not a miracle.
+Raiders quarterback Ken Stabler had the ball on the Chargers' 14-yard line with 10 seconds left.

 Stabler took the snap under center and dropped back.
-He had nowhere to go and the rush was coming.
+He had nowhere to go and the rush was coming from Chargers linebacker Woodrow Lowe.
 He was trapped.
 Then, as soon as he got hit, the ball popped out.
 Running back Pete Banaszak tried to recover the fumble, but he was going to get tackled.
-So he flung it forward and tight end Dave Casper recovered it in the end zone for a touchdown.
+So he flung it forward and tight end Dave Casper recovered it in the end zone for the game-winning touchdown.

 Sounds like a crazy play, right?
 Well, it was.
-The wildest part is Stabler, Banaszak and Casper all threw or hit the ball forward.
+The wildest part is Stabler, Banaszak and Casper all threw a forward pass or hit the ball forward.
 Stabler even admitted it to NFL Films.
 All of them were ruled a fumble, however, and the NFL agreed with referee Jerry Markbreit's ruling.

-It is remembered as the "Holy Roller" to many and the "Immaculate Deception” by some angry Chargers fans.
+It is remembered as the "Holy Roller" to many and the "Immaculate Deception" -- a controversial spinoff of the Immaculate Reception -- by some angry Chargers fans.
 It also produced a legendary call from announcer Bill King.

 A lot has changed since that game.
-The Chargers are now in Los Angeles and the Raiders have moved to Las Vegas this offseason, but the rivalry is still alive and well.
+The Chargers are now in Los Angeles and the Raiders have moved to Las Vegas, but the rivalry is still alive and well.